dominiek/node-api-skeleton/README.md

 * Express for middleware
 * Jest for testing, Supertest for mocking express
 * Persistence using Mongoose/MongoDB
-* User signup and login API using JSON Web Token
+* User signup, login and password reset API using JSON Web Token
-* JSON Rest API for user management
+* JSON Rest API for user management (admin)
 * User encryption using BCrypt
 * AirBnB style syntax and ES linting
 * Configuration using environment variables

+_Note: A Python version of this project can be found [here](https://github.com/dominiek/python-api-skeleton)_

 ## Directory Structure